Last Updated on November 21, 2024

 Cusack has done other horror and other King properties with roles in Stand by Me and The Cell which also co-starred Jackson.
 Shalhoub is probably most famous for Monk or Wings but had a large role in the remake of 13 Ghosts from 2001.
 Jackson had done some horror and horror adjacent titles like a cameo in Exorcist III and Snakes on a Plane and would go on to co-star in Spiral.
 The basic conceit of a man staying in and being stuck in a haunted hotel room was very short, hence being in a collection of short stories, but it was almost merely a footnote.
 King originally wrote a very short premise as a sort of guide for one of the many types of horror stories there are for his second nonfiction work On Writing but he liked it so much that he ended up fleshing it out for a proper short story to include in a collection.

 The story follows Mike Enslin, a skeptic who makes a living writing about supposed supernatural events.
 He is a very cynical man who seems to loathe both his audience’s belief in what he writes about and the very subject matter itself.
-While promoting his latest release he gets a postcard from a hotel named The Dolphin with an ominous warning not to go into room 1408.
+He doubts there’s any such thing as a true ghost story.
+While promoting his latest release he gets a postcard from a New York City hotel named The Dolphin with an ominous warning not to go into room 1408.
 He heads there and requests the room before being told no as well as its dangerous and frightening history.
-He gets into the room eventually and begins a battle of wits with the very room itself.
+He enters the room eventually, with the intention of spending the night, and begins a battle of wits with the very room itself.
 He faces off against both ghosts from the rooms’ past as well as ones that haunt his own personal history before the whole thing resetting and the room reverting to what it was when he first entered.
 He is told he can relive the last hour over and over again or he can take himself off the board permanently and “Check Out”.
 Mike declines this and sets the room on fire with a makeshift firebomb and then, depending on what version you are watching, you would be treated to one of 4 endings.
 Yes.
 FOUR.

 The original ending that was shot was a downer for audiences according to director Hafstrom.
 The original shot ending has Mike dying as a result of the fire but killing whatever evil had hold of the room as well.
 At the funeral, the hotel manager brings a box of tape recordings to try and give to Mike’s ex-woife, but she refuses, and Olin sees a burnt corpse ghost version of Mike before seeing another apparition of a father and daughter walking away together.
 The scene switches back to the hotel when ghost Mike is pleased that he has beaten the room, but we also get the happy end that Mike and his daughter, who passed from cancer, are reunited at last.
 Finally, the room being beaten has allowed all the other souls to be freed as well.
 While this sounds like it has happy written all over it with a reunion of father and daughter and the trapped ghosts being freed, audiences just hated seeing Mike die.